cysouw/diathesis/text/c13_zumInfinitive.md

 - Ich habe Spaß am Leben.
 :::

 Such prepositional phrases with bare subordinate infinitives, like with *neigen zu* 'to tend to' [@next a], show various similarities to a *Präpositions­in­fi­ni­tiv*.
 For example, the preposition and the article cannot be separated into *zu dem* [@next b].
-Additionally, the prepositional phrase cannot be separated from a finite verb in subordinate sentence-final position, e.g. by interspacing them with an adverb like *immer* 'always' [@next c].
+Additionally, the prepositional phrase cannot be separated from a finite verb in subordinate sentence-final position, e.g. with an adverb like *immer* 'always' in between [@next c].

 ::: ex
 - Der RB-Fan neigt zum Klatschen.^[~~DWDS~~: Die Zeit, 27.04.2014, Nr.
 17.]